Brussels Airport: Ground Transportation at Brussels Airport

 Brussels Airport is accessible by car via the A201, which connects directly to the Brussels Ring (R0) orbital motorway.
 From there, the main motorways of Belgium can be directly accessed.
 Private partners provide three car parks at the airport, offering a total of 10,600 parking spaces.
 Shell operates a self-service filling station near the exit of the airport complex.

 Several car rental services are located in the airport, including Europcar, Hertz, Sixt, and Thrifty.
-DriveNow offers a car-sharing service at Brussels Airport located at P3 Holiday Parking, and Zipcar has parking spaces.
-Taxi2Share provides a shared cab service from the airport.

 For bus transportation, De Lijn provides services to and from various cities in Flanders from platforms A and B (via Brucargo).
 The Brussels Intercommunal Transport Company (STIB/MIVB) provides transportation into Brussels city centre from Schuman railway station, Brussels-Luxembourg railway station, and Trône/Troon metro station via line 12 from platform C. Additionally, the Flibco shuttle network connects Brussels Airport to various destinations, including inter-airport transfers and routes to cities such as Lille, Antwerp, and Luxembourg.
 Platform E is used by Hotel Shuttles, offering services to several hotels near the area.

 Taxis are permanently available in front of the arrivals hall.
 Licensed taxis can be recognized by a blue and yellow emblem.